pnp/cli-microsoft365/docs/docs/cmd/pa/app/app-remove.md

 By default, the command will try to remove a Power App.
 As maker, you are able to delete the Power Apps you own.
 As administrator, you are also able to delete Power Apps from other users.

-If you want to remove a model-driven Power App you Administrator permissions.
+To remove a model-driven Power App you need administrator permissions.

 If the Power App with the name you specified doesn't exist, you will get the `Error: Resource 'abc' does not exist` error.